 Step up your fitness journey using the DMoose Foot Stretcher.
 The tool targets tight muscles, enhances flexibility, and amps your performance with its ergonomic design.

 How to Fix Rib Flare?

-In addition, it is important to maintain good posture and alignment while working out.
+In addition, it is crucial to maintain good posture and alignment while working out.
 Wearing a supportive brace can also help to reduce rib flare.
 You can use a DMoose 5mm Powerlifting belt to improve posture while working out and help lift a weight with good posture.

 - Start by lying on your side with your legs straight and your head resting on your arm.

-- Next, reach your top arm up toward the ceiling, keeping your shoulder blades down and away from your ears.
+- Next, reach your top arm toward the ceiling, keeping your shoulder blades down and away from your ears.
 As you exhale, rotate your torso and reach your arm across your body toward the floor.